A different side of London life

-Tideway is a major investment in London’s wastewater infrastructure for the 21st century; offering an exciting opportunity to enhance the appearance, identity and experience of one of the world's greatest cities through the creation of a series of new public spaces along the Thames.
+This mammoth investment in London’s wastewater infrastructure offers an exciting opportunity to enhance the appearance, identity and experience of the city, through the creation of an extraordinary series of new public spaces along the River Thames.

-At Chelsea Embankment, our design responds to the restorative character of the local area, which is home to the Royal Hospital and one of the greenest areas of the city.
-The organic design uses clay bricks and intertidal planting, and features a floodable walkway that steps down, allowing people to get even closer to the river.
+Our design for Chelsea Embankment responds to the restorative character of the local area, home to the Royal Hospital Chelsea and the Physic Garden, and one of the greenest areas of the city.
+The organic design uses clay bricks (referencing Bazalgette’s original tunnels) and intertidal planting and features a lower walkway that brings the public closer to the water’s edge and allows a more intimate experience of the river.

 Location: London, UK